 Our top tip for during the build up to the big day is to get collecting!
 Get into the habit of frequenting local vintage shops, markets, charity shops and carboot sales and don't be afraid to ask to peruse your grandparent's attics for hidden gems.

-- For floral decoration on a larger scale, try opting for wild flowers or cheaper supermarket bouquets split between mismatched containers, like golden syrup tins, coffee tars or anything else quirky you can access easily and affordably.
+For floral decoration on a larger scale, try opting for wild flowers or cheaper supermarket bouquets split between mismatched containers, like golden syrup tins, coffee tars or anything else quirky you can access easily

 We are currently loving pearl and bead detailing on accessories - simple long veils adorned with beading are luxurious but paired back enough that they rarely overwhelm your dress of choice.
 French style is typically more relaxed whilst still flattering, which allows any accessories to shine while also leaving you comfortable the entire day (and night - for all that dancing!)